 Tutorials will be required of all students not making above a 75 grade average at the mid-point or at the end of the six-weeks.
 Attendance to tutorials in English, Math, Science and Social Studies is required; notify the Principal if students are missing tutorials.
-During the tutorials, all students not assigned to a tutorial are to be in the cafeteria unless they have permission to be in a specific classroom.
+During the tutorials, all students not assigned to a tutorial are allowed in the cafeteria or in a classroom if they have permission.
 Students are not to be allowed to roam the halls, or go to the gym.